jcppman/node-brood/README.md

 - ``args``: An array or a string
 - ``env``: An object, it will be merged with ``process.env`` and passed into spawned child.
-- ``inheritFrom``: A string, the father species.
+- ``aliasOf``: A string, the real species.

-### Inherit
+### Alias
-If ``inheritFrom`` is given, it will inherit every property from his father and merge it with given properties.
-Extension, command and scriptPath and args will be overriden, and env will be merged. __The father species should be put above son species__.
+If ``aliasOf`` is given, it will copy properties from it and merge envs.
+Only env will be merged, other properties on this species will be ignored.
+__The real species should be put above alias species__.

 E.g:
 ```